ImranOpenFin/log-manager-cli/README.md

 ### Assumptions

 The following are requirements for using the CLI tool:

-- Python 2.7 must be installed.
+* Python 2.7 must be installed.
-- Run `pip install -r requirements.txt` to install the necessary python packages.
+* Run `pip install oflog` to install the CLI tool.

 ### Features